-Avoid the following 11 pitfalls on your next trip to Hawaii to ensure the best (and safest) trip to paradise while also respecting the Hawaiian culture.
+Avoid these pitfalls on your next trip to Hawaii to ensure the best (and safest) trip to paradise while also respecting the Hawaiian culture.

 01 of 11

-Don’t Tell a Local or Fellow Visitor That You’re From the USA
+Don’t Tell a Local or Fellow Visitor You’re From the USA

 If someone asks you where you are from, don't say "the USA."
 Hawaii is a US State and has been so since 1959.
 It is the 50th State in the Union.
 (Everyone's heard of Hawaii Five-0.)